 As we have seen over the past few years, the 2008 financial crisis in the U.S led to an economic crisis within the E.U.
 In December 2008, E.U. leaders met and agreed on a €200 billion stimulus plan to help boost European growth following the global financial crisis, but clearly this did not help as Spain, Italy, Portugal, Ireland, and Greece are still struggling to reduce their budget deficits.
 After these countries reported a sovereign-debt crisis and sent shock waves throughout the eurozone, the continent’s leaders were at odds about best solutions and a way forward.

 With its 54 fully recognized sovereign states, Africa is one of the world’s most populous continents, with more than one billion people.
 Having struggled to free itself from colonialism, Africa now seeks to create a new image through global trade, and most importantly through intra-Africa trade, with Africa’s trading blocs playing a key role.
-If this continues, the continent’s economy is forecasted to grow by more than 10 percent annually in the next 10 years.
+If this continues, the continent’s economy is forecastedafrica infrastructure and currency to grow by more than 10 percent annually in the next 10 years.

 The eurozone debt crisis can teach Africa significant lessons about increasing trade within Africa itself.
 The European integration model can be used by Africa in establishing a one-currency continent.
 Currently there are great speculations on formation within Southern African Development Community (SADC) countries to allow access and usage of the same currency.
 The South African rand in Zimbabwe, Lesotho, Swaziland, and Namibia is an example of this type of slow currency integration.